Academics » Curriculum

 Year | Grade 12; Credit: 1 (Advanced Placement)

-The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+Prereq: Algebra II/Trigonometry | The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes evident in the content, skills, and assessment in the AP Statistics course: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
 Prepares students to take AP exam.
 GPA for AP courses receives a 0.333 grade boost.
-Prereq: Algebra II/Trigonometry

 Year | Grade 9, 10; Credit: 1

-This course provides instruction on basic mathematical computations and operations along with extensive examples and activities related to real-life situations.
+Provides instruction on basic mathematical computations and operations along with extensive examples and activities related to real-life situations.
 The major focus is skill-building in preparation for Pre-Algebra.

 Year | Grades 9, 10, 11, 12; Credit: 1

-This course covers the definitions, properties, theorems and proofs of geometry.
-Topics include inductive and deductive reasoning, quadrilaterals, angle and line relationships, congruent triangles, similar polygons, circles, area, volume, construction and loci, and coordinate geometry.
+Prereq: Algebra I or placement test | Covers the definitions, properties, theorems and proofs of geometry.
+Topics include inductive and deductive reasoning, quadrilaterals, angle and line relationships, congruent triangles, similar polygons, circles, area, volume, construction, and coordinate geometry.

 Practical Math